Grounds for Termination of the Parent-Child Relationship in New Hampshire

 (d) A felony assault under RSA 631:1, 631:2, 632-A:2, or 632-A:3 which resulted in injury to the child, a sibling or step-sibling of the child, the child's other parent, or other persons related by consanguinity or affinity, including a minor child who resided with the defendant.

 Termination of Parental Rights Lawyer in New Hampshire

 The process of terminating parental rights is confusing for some.
 Certain paperwork must be completed and submitted such as a NHJB-2188-FP form and evidence must be gathered.
 The best way to make the process easy and stress free is to hire an experienced attorney to help you with the entire process.
-Attorney Amy Connolly can help you with everything and explain more about the process.
-Call our office now to set up a consultation.
+Call our office now to set up a consultation with Attorney Burlage.